 You must be logged in to post a review.

 This is a copycat version of a popular retail “harvest cookie”.
 Be careful: You might have a hard time staying away from them.
 For best results, chill the dough for at least 30 minutes and place dough onto completely cool baking sheet before popping into the oven.

 In a small bowl, whisk together flour, baking soda, cinnamon and salt; set aside.

 In a large bowl, cream butter and sugars together until light and fluffy.
 Add eggs and vanilla and mix until combined.
 Add flour mixture and mix to combine.
 Stir in oats and dried cranberries.
-Cover and chill the dough for at least 30 minutes before baking.
+Cover and chill the dough in the refrigerator for at least 30 minutes before baking.

 When you’re ready to bake the cookies, preheat oven to 350 F. Line 3 sheet pans with silicone liners or parchment paper.

-Drop dough by rounded tablespoon onto prepared sheet pans leaving a couple inches between each and bake for 10-12 minutes.
+Drop dough by rounded tablespoon onto cool (not warm) prepared sheet pans leaving a couple inches between each.
+Bake for 10-12 minutes.
 Remove pans from the oven and allow cookies to rest on the pans for 2 minutes before transferring to a cooling rack to cool completely.